Should I enter awards? Here's 6 proven benefits (even if you don't win!)

 Speaking of how important she thinks it is to put yourself forward for awards, Kelly said she feels it’s not about generating direct leads, but about the credibility that comes with it.

 “It is important to apply for these things because they do give you exposure and even if you don’t necessarily get a contact out of it straight away, people will have heard of you before.”

 Similarly to how Olly used his awards to introduce himself to new people and seek new opportunities, Kelly displayed hers proudly on her website and in her email footer to demonstrate her credibility to everyone she came into contact with online.

-As a new freelancer or someone without a strong background or a huge list of industry contacts, the credibility that comes from a simple badge in your email footer can influence people to take you more seriously.
+As a new freelancer or someone without a strong background or a huge list of industry contacts, the credibility that comes from a simple badge on your website or in your email signature can influence people to take you more seriously.